 Prepare your visit to London Bridge

-London Bridge is a popular destination with lots to see and do both day and night.
+Everyone knows that there are lots of things to do near London Bridge, which makes it a popular destination with lots to see and do both day and night.
 You can visit Borough market from 10am or 8am on Saturdays, however it’s closed on Sundays.
 Meanwhile, Maltby Street market is open on weekends only.

 London Bridge is the ideal place to start your day in London.
-Reserve at least 1-2 hours to stroll through Borough Market and grab a bite to eat, then spend a few hours walking alone the river bank to some of London’s biggest tourist attractions.
-For the braver travelers, the London Bridge Experience – dubbed as the UK’s scariest attraction, takes about 1.5 hours from start to finish.
+Reserve at least 1-2 hours to stroll through Borough Market and grab a bite to eat, then spend a few hours walking along the river bank to some of London’s biggest tourist attractions.
+For the braver travellers among you, the London Bridge Experience – dubbed as the UK’s scariest attraction, takes about 1.5 hours from start to finish.

-Borough Market is the oldest and most famous food market in London.
+Borough Market is the oldest and most famous food market in London, which naturally puts it right up there as the most foody of foody things to do near London Bridge.
 It’s crammed with local producers who directly source all their products and have a real focus on quality.
 Stroll the rows of fresh produce, follow the crowds – and your nose – to discover some of London’s best food.
 Don’t shy away from testing all the samples too!
 The full market is open on Wednesday – Saturdays.

 Found just south of London Bridge, The Shard was completed in 2012 with a total of 11,000 glass panels, modeled on a shard of glass.
 This 95-storey skyscraper – the tallest in Western Europe – is home to the best view of London.
 The View from The Shard observation deck is found on the 68th – 72nd floors and accessible by a lift that climbs 6m per second!